yvelikova/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 ## Deployment archive

 You can update the deployment archive package properties by choosing `option 22` of the `managedomain` script.
 For more information, see [Updating Deployment Archive Properties](/docs/apim_yamles/yamles_packaging_deployment/#updating-deployment-archive-properties).

+## Schema Validation filter

+In YAML format, when the XML Schema Validation filter uses multiple XML schemas to validate the message body, an issue will occur when the filter attempts to find the schema.
+To workaround, select one XML schema per Schema Validation filter.

+## Configuration containing `{{` in entity field values

+If your original XML federated configuration held the content `{{` in an entity field value, the converted YAML might fail to load in the API Gateway because of a `com.github.jknack.handlebars.HandlebarsException`.
+This could be the case if the field contains JSON.
+The error occurs as the YAML engine is interpreting the `{{` as the start of its envrionmentalization syntax.
+To workaround, edit the entity value by placing a whitespace between the curly brackets.